calling-elvis/elvis-cli/packages/elvis-cli/README.md

 SUBCOMMANDS:
     dev     Calling Elvis!
-    docs    Serve the Elvis Book!
+    docs    Open The Elvis Book!
     build   Build your satellite!
     start   Launch your project to Mars!
     help    Prints this Message!